 Amelia acts and advises in judicial review proceedings.
 She has been instructed in cases concerning challenges to the issue and execution of search warrants and in judicial review proceedings concerning education law, prisoner’s rights and immigration.
 She was junior in the case of Kammash and Ors, a large judicial review action brought by Iraqi nationals alleging mistreatment whilst in the custody of the British army.

 Amelia is a trained mediator.
-She undertakes a wide range of mediation instruction in the context of civil claims, in particular those arising in respect of education and children.
-She is on the Alternative Dispute Resolution Group teaching faculty.
+She undertakes a wide range of mediation instruction in the context of civil claims, in particular, those arising in respect of education and children.
+She is a trainer for ADR-ODR.

 Cases of Note

 Owda v Greece EWHC 1174 (Admin)